jarlefosen/letsencrypt-nginx-setup/README.md

 This is something letsencrypt does to verify your webserver, by putting a specific file under `http://<domain>/.well-known/acme-challence/some/path/to/file`.

-These files must be reachable for each domain/subdomain, and therefore I tought it would be a great solution to collect all those in one single directory, called `/opt/ssl-challenge/` and point all nginx-configs to that specific location.
+These files must be reachable for each domain/subdomain, and therefore I thought it would be a great solution to collect all those in one single directory, called `/opt/ssl-challenge/` and point all nginx-configs to that specific location.

 Run `$ mkdir /opt/ssl-challenge/` to fix that.